adam-rumpf/pynetgen/README.md

   * `MINCAP` and `MAXCAP` are the arc's lower and upper capacity bounds, respectively.
   * `COST` is the arc's unit flow cost.

-The output file for a maximum-flow problem is mostly the same, except that the objective is `max` instead of `min`, and source and sink nodes are given the `SUPPLY` values `s` and `t`, respectively, rather than a specific number.
+The output file for a maximum-flow problem follows the same format with the following exceptions:

+* The objective is `max` instead of `min`.
+* Source and sink nodes are given a `SUPPLY` value of `s` or `t`, respectively, rather than a specific number.
+* Arc definitions omit the cost and lower capacity bound, now having the format `a FROM TO MAXCAP`.